francoiscabrol/gitmaster/README.md

 GitMaster is a small command line tool with two simple goals:

 1. Offer an overview of all your git repositories in any directory as your $HOME/WORKSPACE.
-For example using the command `gmaster status`.
+For example using the command `gmaster status` or `gmaster fetch status`.
 <img src="./gitmaster_1.png" >

 2. Manage a set of git repositories with a third git "master repo".
 For example, you have a project with several services or subprojects, Each project is store in a different repository.
 You want to allows any developer to clone the master repository and then clone all repositories.
 Then you want to allow the developer to check or pull every repositories at the same time.
 This tool do that.